WilsonBaker/VARpedia/README.md

 VARpedia is an application that gives you the opportunity to make creations for your desires.

 # Testing Should be done on the VirtualBox image
+In order to run the easy to use method for this project you need the VARpedia.jar file
+VARpedia.sh file
+flickr-api-keys.txt file
+all in the same directory
+you then need to run the VARpedia.sh file using ./VARpedia.sh in the terminal for that directory and the process should begin
 # Instructions

 # Main Menu